Does finasteride work for a receding hairline?

 What you need to know about finasteride is that it works just as well on all the follicles on your head.
 This means that it should be just as effective for most men at treating a receding hairline as it is at treating hair loss on your scalp.
 Nice one!

 This has also been proven with scientific research.
 A year-long study looking at the effects of finasteride on receding hairlines found it significantly increased the density of hair along the hairline in most of the men involved in the research.

 Scientific research and a huge amount of anecdotal evidence show that finasteride can help with your temples and hairline.
 It can slow or stop any further hair loss and for some men it can even help regrow lost hair.

 What other treatments can restore my hairline?

 Other hair loss treatments include hair transplants, although these are usually more suitable for when you have larger areas of hair loss, not just a receding hairline.
 Low-level laser therapy (LLLT) also shows promise for treating hair loss.

-If you’re interested in trying finasteride, you can order it directly FROM MARS.
-Finasteride is a prescription medication, but we can offer you an online consultation with one of our doctors.
-If they feel finasteride is right for you, they can issue you with a prescription.
+If you’re interested in trying finasteride you can order it directly FROM MARS.
+Finasteride is a prescription medication, but we can offer you an online consultation with one of our doctors who can issue you with a prescription if they feel finasteride is right for you.